-Tablelands Folk Festival is held in Yungaburra 65 minutes from Cairns on the Atherton Tablelands.
+Tablelands Folk Festival is held in Yungaburra - 65 minutes from Cairns on the Atherton Tablelands.
 Yungaburra is on the Gillies Highway and is 10 minutes from Atherton, the closest regional centre.

-If you have pre-purchased your tickets, go to the ‘pre-purchased tickets’ desk outside the Yungaburra library to collect your wristband.
+Take your pre-purchased tickets to the ‘pre-purchased tickets’ desk outside the Yungaburra library to collect your wristband.
 You will need to show your order code (from the ticket sales site), proof of purchase (order confirmation from the ticket sales site) and/or ID to collect your wristband.
 You can collect your wristband from 4pm on Friday and from 9am – 2pm on Saturday.
-After 2pm on Saturday you can collect your wristband from the main festival ticket desk also located at the library.
+You will need to show proof of age when collecting your wristband.

 No refunds or exchanges are available.